Abdulmumin1/DevCanvas/src/routes/blog/posts/sass-mixins-streamlining-your-css-workflow.md

 ---
-title: 'Sass Mixins: Streamlining Your CSS Workflow'
+title: 'Sass Mixins: How to get the most out of It!'

 description: 'Mixins in Sass are powerful tools that allow you to define reusable blocks of CSS code.
 They are similar to functions in programming languages, as they accept parameters and can generate CSS output based on those parameters.'